 I remember summers growing up.
 They promised endless days swimming in the pool, rambling around with my brother and sisters and getting bored.
 The only structured activity we had was the drop in recreation program at the local school.
 Our parents didn’t worry about enriching our education.
 They took us to the library every week whether we were in school or not.
-Now, as parents and educators, we need to think about whether or not we needed to “prepare your child for school” in the fall.
+But for children who have special needs, children going to school for the first time or children going to a new school, the beginning of the school year can be stressful.
+As parents and educators, we need to think about whether or not we needed to “prepare your child for school” in the fall.

 This page contains affiliate links.
 Please visit our disclosure page for more information.